intel/rv-brs-test-suite/README.md

 3. While the system runs the reset tests, you may have to manually reset the system if it hangs.

-**Note:** The logs for the manual tests will overwrite the logs for the original test run

-is the reason to have a copy of the original test.
+**Note:** The logs for the manual tests will overwrite the logs for the original test run which is the reason to have a copy of the original test.
 This new folder contains the logs from the new tests run in the manual sequence file.
 You may to concatenate some of the logs to view together.